Frequently Asked Questions

 The 60km Medio and 30km Piccolo are non-competitive recreation rides organised to get you and your mates on the pushy regardless of your pedal power abilities.

-The National Road Series represents our nation's best domestic teams over two stages - road race and criterium.
+The National Road Series represents our nation's best domestic teams.

 How is my UCI Gran Fondo qualifying time calculated?

 All times are based off gun time - it is essential that if you intend to qualify for Worlds that you start in your correct wave.
 Riders who start in the incorrect wave will not be eligible to qualify.

 120km Gran Fondo - Must be born in 2003 or earlier